ethereum/ethereum-org-website/src/content/defi/index.md

 ### Send money around the globe quickly {#send-money}

 As a blockchain, Ethereum is designed for sending transactions in a secure and global way.
 Like Bitcoin, Ethereum makes sending money around the world as easy as sending an email.
-Payments go directly from one account to another in a matter of minutes (usually).
-To send/receive payments you'll need a [wallet](/wallets/).
+Just enter your recipient's [ENS name](/nft/#nft-domains) (like bob.eth) or their account address from your wallet and your payment will go directly to them in minutes (usually).
+To send or receive payments, you will need a [wallet](/wallets/).

 <ButtonLink to="/dapps/?category=finance">See payment dapps</ButtonLink>

 #### Stream money around the globe... {#stream-money}

-It's also possible to stream money over Ethereum.
-This would let you pay someone their salary by the second, giving them access to their money whenever they need it.
+You can also stream money over Ethereum.
+This lets you pay someone their salary by the second, giving them access to their money whenever they need it.
+Or rent something by the second like a storage locker or electric scooter.

+And if you don't want to send or stream [ETH](/eth/) because of how much its value can change, there are alternative currencies on Ethereum: stablecoins.

 <Divider />